-Find your favorite blooms, from roses to rhododendrons and tulips to trilliums, with our guide to where to spot spring flowers in Portland.
+Find your favorite blooms, from roses to rhododendrons and tulips to trilliums, with our guide to where to spot spring flowers in Portland and beyond.

 Tryon Creek State Park

-One of the region’s earliest blooming native flowers, trilliums are a common sight in Pacific Northwest forests.
+One of the region’s earliest blooming native flowers, trilliums area common site in the Pacific Northwest forests.
 These small, white flowers are abundant in Portland’s only state park, Tryon Creek.
 So abundant, in fact, that the park hosts an annual Trillium Festival each April.
 If you miss the festivities, you can still find the flowers yourself and enjoy Tryon’s hiking, biking and horse trails all season long.

-Trilliums also bloom along many trails in Northwest Portland’s Forest Park, which sprawls over more than 5,000 wooded acres (2,023 hectares) and boasts 70 miles (113 km) of paths filled with fascinating flora and fauna.
+Trilliums are also found blooming along many trails in Northwest Portland’s Forest Park, which sprawls over more than 5,000 wooded acres (2,023 hectares) and boasts 70 miles (113 km) of paths filled with fascinating flora and fauna.

 From Forest Park, follow the Beech Trail to Hoyt Arboretum in Washington Park.
 Home to more than 2,000 species of shrubs and trees, Hoyt has plenty to offer all year-round.
 Spring highlights include bell-shaped Oregon plum flowers, magnolias, blooming dogwood and cherry blossoms.

 Japanese and Chinese Gardens